Nanto, Toyama: Industry

 Nanto is home to the P.A.
 Works animation studio, which is responsible for making shows like Canaan, Angel Beats!, Charlotte, and Sakura Quest.
 Nanto is also the location of the headquarters of KAWADA Technologies Inc. as well as a head office of the Daiken Corporation.
 Nanto is also well known for the Inami woodcarving town, which is believed to have been practicing the craft since 1390 C.E.

-Places of Interest/Tourist Locations
+Places of interest

 Gokayama

-Gokayama is a area in Nanto that is a part of the UNESCO World Heritage List thanks to its traditional gassho built houses, which preserve a traditional architectural style that has a steep steeple shape to cope with the 2 to 3 meters of snow buildup the area gets in the winter.
+Gokayama is an area in Nanto that is a part of the UNESCO World Heritage List thanks to its traditional gassho built houses, which preserve a traditional architectural style that has a steep steeple shape to cope with the 2 to 3 meters of snow buildup the area gets in the winter.
 The village holds considerable history with some of the structures being dated back to the Nara Period (710 C.E.).
-Activities in the area in include participating in weaving and dying fabrics as well as making buckwheat (soba) noodles.
+Activities in the area in include participating in weaving and dyeing fabrics as well as making buckwheat (soba) noodles.